 This post may contain affiliate links.
 Please read my disclaimer for more information.

-As a coffee enthusiast, we know just how serious you take your coffee, and in this article, we’ll explain one of the most critical steps that is often overlooked.
+As coffee enthusiasts, we know just how seriously you take your coffee, and in this article, we’ll explain one of the most critical steps that is often overlooked.
 What is the best coffee grinds size for espresso brewing?

-Too bold (finest) of grind will bitter the taste of your coffee, too coarse will brew sour coffee, and an uneven extraction will taste bitter-sour together.
+If your coffee grind is too fine, it will bitter the taste of your coffee, too coarse will brew sour coffee, and an uneven extraction will taste like death worn over.

 These grinders will often offer various sub-categories in fineness.
-In fact, Breville offers a 60+ grind size setting and is set on default fineness.
+In fact, Breville offers a 60+ coffee grind size setting and is set on a default fineness.

-As home baristas, we are allowed to experiment just as much as we’d like.
-If your coffee grinder is new and comes with a default setting for fineness, try and brew with the same setting.
-This first shot can tell a lot about your grinder and its capabilities.
+If your grinder is new and comes with a default setting for fineness, try and brew with the same setting.
+This first shot can tell a lot about your grinder and

 If the shot brewed is too bitter, increase the coarseness of your grind.
 If it’s too thin and watery, increase the fineness.